coda/packs-sdk/README.md

 ## Basic Concepts

-Coda Packs allow you to extend the functionality of Coda with extensions that you write in JavaScript/TypeScript.
-These extensions can communicate with third-party APIs, with or without user authentication, if desired.
+Coda Packs allow you to extend Coda by building new building blocks that can operate directly on Coda docs' canvas.
+You can write these extensions in JavaScript/TypeScript, using them to create functions that let you re-use a formula's complex logic across documents or even  communicate with third-party APIs, with or without user authentication.

 Packs are a combination of **formulas**, **sync tables**, and **column formats**.

-A **formula** is a JavaScript function that will be exposed as a Coda formula, that you can use anywhere in a Coda doc that you can use any normal formula.
+A **formula (including a button)** is a JavaScript function that will be exposed as a Coda formula, that you can use anywhere in a
+Coda doc that you can use any normal formula.
 Formulas take basic Coda types as input, like strings, numbers, dates, booleans, and arrays of these types, and return any of these types or objects whose properties are any of these types.
+Buttons are just a flavor of a formula with the flag `isButton` activated.

 A **sync table** is how to bring structured data from a third-party into Coda.
 A sync table is a table that you can add to a Coda doc that gets its rows from a third-party data source, that can be refreshed regularly